Cristian Trombetta

-Cristian Trombetta (born October 15, 1986, in Rancul, La Pampa) is an Argentine footballer currently plying for US Anconitana in Italy.
+Cristian Trombetta (born October 15, 1986, in Rancul, La Pampa) is an Argentine footballer currently playing for US Anconitana in Italy.

 Career

 Trombetta began his playing career with Nueva Chicago in the Argentine 2nd division.
 The club was promoted to the Primera División in 2006, but relegated the following season after losing an end of season playoff.
 The club began the new 2nd division season with an 18-point deduction due to violence following their relegation and was consequently relegated to the regionalised 3rd division.
 After one season playing in the 3rd tier of Argentine football Trombetta joined Leixões S.C. of Portugal.

 Trombetta returned to Argentina in 2010 to play for Tigre in the top tier.
 He subsequently signed for Arsenal de Sarandí in 2011.